Hausdorff-type metric geometry of the space of Cauchy hypersurfaces

-Note further that the assumptions in (i) are in particular satisfied for a countably generated BMS-Lorentzian length space with timelike extensions; cf.~\cite[Theorem~4]{Mi25}.
-If we only assume the BMS-Lorentzian length space to be countably generated in (i), then $(\Cauchy^s_X,d_J)$ is still a (non-empty by \cite[Theorem 21]{Mi25}) extended pseudometric space, which follows by Proposition \ref{prp:conditions_ext_metric}, (i), as there exists an inextendible causal curve through every point by \cite[Proposition~20]{Mi25}, and by causal path-connectedness of $X$.
-Moreover, the subsequent statements in this corollary hold verbatim in this case.
+Note further that the assumptions in (i) are in particular satisfied for a countably generated BMS-Lorentzian length space with timelike extensions; cf.~\cite[Theorem~4]{Mi26}.
+If we only assume the BMS-Lorentzian length space to be countably generated in (i), then $(\Cauchy^s_X,d_J)$ is still a (non-empty by \cite[Theorem 21]{Mi26}) extended pseudometric space, which follows from Proposition~\ref{prp:conditions_ext_metric}, (i), as there exists an inextendible causal curve through every point by \cite[Proposition~20]{Mi26}, and by causal path-connectedness of $X$.

 \begin{qst} Is there an example of a countably generated BMS-Lorentzian length space for which $(\mathcal{C}^s_X, d_J)$ is not an extended metric space? \end{qst}